apache/dolphinscheduler/docs/docs/en/guide/task/sagemaker.md

 ## Task Example

-- Please refer to [DolphinScheduler Task Parameters Appendix](appendix.md#default-task-parameters) for default parameters.
+- Please refer to [DolphinScheduler Task Parameters Appendix](appendix.md) `Default Task Parameters` section for default parameters.

 Here are some specific parameters for the SagaMaker plugin: